Agenda

 - Innovative deal structures and market dynamics

-- M&A strategies: Balancing patience with adaptability
+- M&A and exit strategies: Balancing patience with adaptability

 - Impact of private equity ownership on portfolio credit quality